stellar/js-stellar-wallets/plans/data.md

 Data types:

 - Trades: Two people exchange tokens
-- Transfers: One person sends a token to another
+- Payments: One person sends a token to another
 - Effects: All operations that change an account (like changing trust, changing inflation destination, etc.)